Drunken driver in wreck gets prison term

 A woman facing charges related to her arrest in a Minden parking lot for drug possession appeared in Douglas County District Court on Tuesday.

-Virginia City resident Heather Riley, 36, was appeared on a warrant after an alleged bail violation that resulted in her arrest on Feb.
+Virginia City resident Heather Riley, 36, was arrested on a warrant after an alleged bail violation that resulted in her arrest on Feb.
 9.

 She was scheduled to be arraigned on Tuesday, but that hearing was delayed.